SansGuidon/bookmarks/README.md

 * [chrisallenlane/cheat](https://github.com/chrisallenlane/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 You can obviously improve the existing ones with your own content.
 It's also inspiring for shell aliases creation
 * [Rob Harrigan](https://unsupervisedpandas.com/python/supervised-classification-preprocessing/) - (2017) Supervised Classification: An Introduction and Preprocessing
 * [Itamar Turner-Trauring](https://codewithoutrules.com/2016/10/30/python-for-java-developers/) - (2016) Maintainable Python applications: a guide for skeptical Java developers
+* [Nick Humrich](https://hackernoon.com/yes-python-is-slow-and-i-dont-care-13763980b5a1) - (2017) Yes, Python is Slow, and I Don’t Care | A rant on sacrificing performance for productivity.

 ## Reverse engineering
 * [Bob Pan/dex2jar](https://github.com/pxb1988/dex2jar) - dex2jar : Tools to work with android .dex and java .class files and do some conversion